Biings/biings-ds/docs/typo.md

-<h6 class="subtitle is-5 has-text-grey has-text-weight-semibold">Foundation</h6><h1 class="title is-1 has-text-weight-bold">Typography</h1>
+<h6 class="subtitle is-5 has-text-grey has-text-weight-semibold">Guidelines</h6><h1 class="title is-1 has-text-weight-bold">Typography</h1>
 <p class="subtitle is-5">
-    <span class="has-text-weight-semibold">Typography</span> is used to create clear hierarchies to guide users through the product and experience.
+    <strong>Typography</strong> is used to create clear hierarchies to guide users through the product and experience.
 It is the core structure of any well designed interface.
 </p>

 <hr class="is-large is-visible">